 The exam and the case studies instruments are compulsory and both are integrated as part of the final exam.
 The project is optional.
 If the student decides to not do it, the other two items will increase in 10% each.
 Grades for each item will be valid during the same academic year in which they were obtained.

-Plagiarism will be penalized with the failing of the course.
+Plagiarism and the use of AI technologies for the elaboration of the project will be penalized with the failing of the course.